santhoshvai/personal-goals/README.md

 7. Redesign my site - use gulp & optimise the front-end workflow - [see una style](https://github.com/una/una.github.io)
 8. **Learn to speak with more confidence**

-# Apr 4 2016
+# Apr 22 2016

 ### This Week's Focus: Android

 ## Things I'll do This Week:

-- [ ] Data part of capstone Project
+- [ ] search, clickable part of capstone Project
 - [ ] Atleast 5 hackerrank problems

 ### Things I'll Do in the Future:

-- [ ] Start the insanity workout again
+- [ ] Start contributing to algorithm crackers repos again

 ### Backlog: Side Projects & Other Ideas